xyfJASON/visual-tokenizer-pytorch/README.md

 ## Pretrained Models

-Download pretrained models from [Hugging Face](https://huggingface.co/xyfJASON/visual-tokenizer-pytorch/tree/main).
+The pretrained models and training logs can be downloaded from [Hugging Face](https://huggingface.co/xyfJASON/visual-tokenizer-pytorch/tree/main).

 <br/>